makyo/writing/content/fiction/sawtooth/every-angel-is-terrifying.md

 A minute and a half later found me sitting in my chair trying to fix the portable handset I’d just thrown across the lab with little success.
 The employee, a fisher, came peeking in through the door to LTS.
 I held up the phone toward her and mumbled something about having a little bit of trouble with the handset, simple mechanical repair, sorry for the dropped call.
 My boss peeked out of his office, glancing between us to see what the noise was.

 “Matt,” she whined to him.
-“When you gave me the new computer, I was told that I would have all of my old programs on it and they’re not there\!”
+“When you gave me the new computer, I was told that I would have all of my old programs on it and they’re not there!”
 She sounded a hairsbreadth away from tears, and my boss’s eyes went wide at the tinge of hysteria, his muscles tensing as he backed away from this new threat.
 I noted with a small amount of satisfaction that the coyote’s own tail tucks as reflexively as mine.

 “I think there was a misunderstanding,” he said carefully.
 “Everything will be alright, if you just give us a second, we’ll–”